ritheshkumar95/im2latex-tensorflow/README.md

-# im2markup tensorflow implementation
+# im2latex tensorflow implementation

-This is not original work.
 This is a tensorflow implementation of the HarvardNLP paper - What You Get Is What You See: A Visual Markup Decompiler.

-See [original website](http://lstm.seas.harvard.edu/latex/) for a complete interactive version of this visualization over the test set.
+This is also a potential solution to OpenAI's Requests For Research Problem - [im2latex](https://openai.com/requests-for-research/#im2latex)

 The paper (http://arxiv.org/pdf/1609.04938v1.pdf) provides technical details of the model.

 Original Torch implementation of the paper[https://github.com/harvardnlp/im2markup/blob/master/]